otland/forgottenserver/README.md

 	$ cmake ..
 	$ make

-To build the Release variant, use
+To build the Release variant, use:

 	$ cmake -DCMAKE_BUILD_TYPE=Release ..